-Conway Furniture is also home to Conway Custom Floors - featuring a fully stocked flooring showroom with numerous options for carpeting, hardwood flooring, ceramic and stone tile, vinyl roll, luxury vinyl plank, and laminate flooring options.
+Conway Furniture is home to Conway Custom Floors - featuring a fully stocked flooring showroom with numerous options for carpeting, hardwood flooring, ceramic and stone tile, vinyl roll, luxury vinyl plank, and laminate flooring options.
 Conway's experienced salespeople can help you make the best flooring selections for your project, measure your area, and provide top-notch insured installation service too!

 Conway has options from many Canadian, North American and International flooring brands.
 Below is an outline of the many types of flooring we carry, and the suppliers we deal with.

 Carpet.
 Warm, comfortable, and able to install on any surface - carpet is still a great option for your home!
 Whether nylon, or polyester, the fibres are engineered to wear and avoid staining by design.
 Carpet is a great way to refresh your room on a budget - and carpet is often a-lot more comfortable than tile!
 We source our carpets from Coronet, Shaw, and Anderson Tuftex.

 Ceramic Tile.
 Conway has a fantastic selection of ceramic, stone, porcelain and glass tile from our Canadian suppliers; Centura, and Cera-tec.
 Whether you are tiling your kitchen, bathroom, or are looking to floor your entire new-build project, Conway has the team that can make your vision a reality.